 An enchondroma is a type of noncancerous bone tumor that begins in cartilage.
-Cartilage is the specialized, gristly connective tissue from which most bones develop.
+Cartilage is the gristly connective tissue from which most bones develop.
 Cartilage plays an important role in the growth process.
 There are many different types of cartilage in the body.
 An enchondroma most often affects the cartilage that lines the inside of the bones.
 It often affects the tiny long bones of the hands and feet.
-It may also affect other bones such as the femur (thighbone), humerus (upper arm bone), or tibia (one of the two lower leg bones).
+It may also affect other bones such as the thighbone (femur), upper arm bone (humerus), or one of the two lower leg bones (tibia).

-An enchondroma may occur as one or several tumors.
-The conditions that involve multiple tumors include the following:
+An enchondroma may happen as one or several tumors.
+The health conditions that involve multiple tumors include the following:

-- Ollier's disease (enchondromatosis).
+- Ollier disease.
 When multiple sites in the body develop the tumors.

-- Maffucci's syndrome.
+- Maffucci syndrome.
 A combination of multiple tumors and angiomas (benign tumors made up of blood vessels).

 Enchondromas are the most common type of hand tumor.
-While it may affect a person at any age, it is most common between the ages of 10 and 20 years.
+While it may affect a person at any age, it is most common between ages 10 and 20.
 It affects men and women equally.

 What causes an enchondroma?